This article originally appeared on VICE Netherlands

-After I spent another ten minutes being skipped in a loop by half-naked male bodies and billowing crotches in sweatpants, I got blocked.
-I'd been reported so often by my fellow Chatroulette users who apparently found my behavior inappropriate that I wasn't allowed to come back for 24 hours.
+After I spent another 10 minutes being skipped in a loop by half-naked male bodies and billowing crotches in sweatpants, I got blocked.
+I'd been reported so often by my fellow Chatroulette users who apparently found my behaviour inappropriate, that I wasn't allowed to come back for 24 hours.

 Turns out, it is bad form to ask people on Chatroulette why they do what they do, and you're better off just keeping your mouth shut.
 Or pitch your own tent in a pair of sweats and lie down in front of the webcam.